Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 3. In Title IX cases, the respondent and complainant will receive concurrent notification in writing summarizing findings of fact and the conclusion that the respondent violated the Title IX Policy.
 The written resolution must contain determinations on responsibility and outcomes(s) (if applicable), and the rationales upon which the determinations are based.

-4. If the Associate Director of Student Conduct (or designee) does not offer a resolution or either the respondent or complainant does not accept a offer, the case shall be referred to a Major Case Resolution Meeting.
+4. If the Director of Student Conduct (or designee) does not offer a resolution or either the respondent or complainant does not accept a offer, the case shall be referred to a Major Case Resolution Meeting.

 5. If the respondent accepts an offered Mutual Resolution and the Complainant has been notified and fails to respond within seven days of an initial request from for a meeting, the case may be resolved in the complainant’s absence.